the-data-lab/GraphOne/README.md

 # GraphOne
 This repository is for following FAST'19 paper: "GraphOne: A Data Store for Real-time Analytics on Evolving Graphs"

 The repository is a storage engine (i.e. Data Store) for dynamic/evolving/streaming graph data.
+Two main attraction of the GraphOne are Data Visibility and GraphView abstractions.
+They are described below.

 ## Data Visibility:
 GraphOne offers a fine-grained ingestion, but leaves the visibility of data ingestion to analytics writer, called data visibility.
 That is within the same system an analytics can choose to work on fine-grained ingestion or coarse-grained ingestion.